ElArkk/jax-unirep/paper/paper.md

 when developing new code that interacted with the model (such as providing input tensors).

+Through reimplementation, we took the opportunity to document the semantic meaning of tensor axes and their order, thus enabling ourselves to better understand the model's semantic structure, while also enabling others to more easily participate in the model's improvement and development.

 Competing tensor libraries that do not interoperate seamlessly means data scientists are forced to learn one
 (and be mentally locked in).